Interstate 81 in Tennessee: Planning and construction

-The general location of the highway that became I-81 was included in a plan for the nationwide highway network that became the Interstate Highway System that was released on August 2, 1947, and produced by the Public Roads Administration of the now-defunct Federal Works Agency.
-This plan recommended that it terminate east of Knoxville with the highway that became I-40.
-During the planning phase, it was also suggested that the interstate follow the corridor of US 11W from Knoxville to Bristol, but residents of Grainger County were opposed to this.
+The general location of the highway that became I-81 was included in the National Interregional Highway Committee's 1944 report, titled Interregional Highways, and a subsequent 1947 plan produced by the Public Roads Administration of the now-defunct Federal Works Agency.
+These blueprints recommended that it terminate east of Knoxville with the highway that became I-40.
+During the planning phase, it was also suggested that the Interstate follow the corridor of US 11W from Knoxville to Bristol, but residents of Grainger County were opposed to this.
 The alignment was reaffirmed in a map produced by the Bureau of Public Roads, the predecessor agency to the Federal Highway Administration, in September 1955.
 I-81 was part of the original 1,047.6 mi of Interstate Highways authorized for Tennessee by the Federal-Aid Highway Act of 1956, commonly known as the Interstate Highway Act.
-The numbering was approved by the American Association of State Highway Officials on August 14, 1957.
+The numbering was approved by the AASHO on August 14, 1957.
 That year, the Johnson City Planning Commission unsuccessfully lobbied to move the routing a few miles south between Morristown and Bristol to run closer to Johnson City and the Tri-Cities Regional Airport.

-The first stretch of I-81 in Tennessee to be completed was the 1 mi segment between US 11W and the Virginia state line, along with the southernmost 5.6 mi of the interstate in Virginia.
+The first stretch of I-81 in Tennessee to be completed was the 1 mi segment between US 11W and the Virginia state line, along with the southernmost 5.6 mi of the Interstate in Virginia.
 Referred to at the time as the "Bristol Bypass", this section opened to traffic on November 20, 1961, along with I-381 directly across the state line.
 Grading and bridge construction on the interchange with I-40 took place in the early 1960s, but this interchange was not opened to traffic until work on the approaches was complete.
 The contract to construct the segment between the southern terminus with I-40 and US 25E near Morristown was awarded in June 1964, and completed in December 1966, along with the connecting section of I-40.
 Like much of the Interstate System in Tennessee, priority was generally given to completing sections in Middle and West Tennessee over East Tennessee.
 For this reason, most of I-81 was not constructed in the state until after the late 1960s.
 The decision to prioritize other Interstate Highways was criticized by some due to the unsafe conditions and high accident rate on US 11W, which had earned the nickname "Bloody 11W" and was the site of the deadliest traffic collision in state history in 1972.
-The slow progress on the interstate became an issue in the 1966 gubernatorial election, when Democratic candidate John Jay Hooker accused primary opponent Buford Ellington, who served as Governor from 1959 to 1963, of neglecting the stretch allocated for Tennessee.
+The slow progress on the Interstate became an issue in the 1966 gubernatorial election, when Democratic candidate John Jay Hooker accused primary opponent Buford Ellington, who served as Governor from 1959 to 1963, of neglecting the stretch allocated for Tennessee.
 Ellington, who was elected that fall, responded with a promise to complete I-81 by 1971, the year the next governor would leave office, as well as improve US 11W.